AlanHakalaDev/LilyPadPublic/deliverable-two.md

 #### Consumer Segment

-People who stream digital music and use more than one platform all the time.
+People who stream digital music and use more than one platform regularly.

 ## 2: Stakeholders